Cyang18/Distributed-System-Song-Recommended/Code/Soptify_Rec/Readme.md

-This is to Get Your API Working run (main):
+This is to Get Your API Working run (main.py):

 So go to https://developer.spotify.com/ and make/sign-in to your soptify account.